 Health Benefits

 Any class can offer you these benefits, but financial modeling courses also have several unique health benefits that other classes don’t.
-In particular, by empowering you to improve your financial circumstances, financial modeling can reduce stress and its associated health risks.
+In particular, by empowering you to improve your financial circumstances, financial modeling can reduce stress and the associated health risks.

 New Experiences